-Schiessel Lab - Theoretical Physics of Life Processes
+Helmut Schiessel Group (Theoretical Physics of Life Processes)

 The group Theoretical Physics of Life Processes, led by Helmut Schiessel, focuses on the physics of chromatin, the DNA-protein complex that fills the nuclei of eukaryotic cells.